Benefits of a Good Credit Score for Business

 Access to financing

 A good credit score can make it easier for a business to obtain funding, such as loans or lines of credit.
-Lenders and investors are likelier to extend credit to companies with a strong credit history.
+Lenders and investors are more likely to extend credit to companies with a strong credit history.

 Qualify for a more significant loan amount